Etron-RA/RetroAchievements/Tutorials/05_Pointers/readme.md

 ```
 3)	Start in state 1 and filter the memory for a 32-bit address (may be 16-bit for Mega Drive or SNES).
 4)	Continuously filter by "= Last Value" and play the game for a little bit to reduce the possible candidates
-5)	Turn off the continuous filter Switch to state 2
+5)	Turn off the continuous filter and switch to state 2
 ```
 If MemDiff1_2 > 0 then filter “Last Value Plus” by MemDiff1_2
 If MemDiff1_2 < 0 then filter “Last Value Minus” abs(MemDiff1_2)